-Strategic Inclusion Plans (SIP) are required to be documented on the Inclusion Support Portal (IS Portal), the online gateway for Early Childhood Education and Care services to engage in inclusion planning and access Inclusion Development Funding options.
-The paper-based SIP template can however be used by:
+Individual Family Day Care (FDC) Educators are required to document their Strategic Inclusion Plan on the Inclusion Support Portal (IS Portal), the online gateway for Early Childhood Education and Care services to engage in inclusion planning and access Inclusion Development Funding options.

-- CBDC and OSHC services as a tool for capturing the details and information they would like to include in their SIP before transferring it onto the IS Portal. - Services who do not have the necessary infrastructure to support the Inclusion Support Portal in the following circumstances: - Access to the ISPortal has not been granted by the service provider. - The service is a Community Child Care Fund-Restricted (CCCFR) service. - The service is experiencing IT issues. - The service is experiencing PRODA access issues. - The service is seeking to engage in inclusion planning and is not requiring access to Specialist Equipment and/or Inclusion Development Funding options.
+FDC Educators can use the Paper-based SIP Template for FDC Educators as a tool for documenting their inclusion planning before being supported by their FDC Coordination Unit to transfer it onto the IS Portal or when the FDC Coordination Unit does not have the necessary infrastructure to support the Inclusion Support Portal for the following reasons.

+- Access to the ISPortal has not been granted by the service provider. - The service is experiencing IT issues. - The service is experiencing PRODA access issues. - The FDC Educator is seeking to engage in inclusion planning, Specialist Equipment and Inclusion Development Funding options are not required.